Warwick-Allen/essays/theological_profile.md

 - **Propitiation**: Christ's death satisfied God's wrath against sin.
 - **Effectual Application**: Becomes effective when person repents and trusts Christ.

-**Alignment**: Penal substitutionary atonement is the predominant evangelical and Reformed understanding.
-Catholic, Orthodox, and some Anglican traditions emphasise other atonement theories (Christus Victor, moral influence, recapitulation) alongside or instead of penal substitution.
+**Alignment**: The penal substitutionary atonement is the predominant evangelical and Reformed understanding.
+The Catholic, Orthodox, and some Anglican traditions emphasise other atonement theories (Christus Victor, moral influence, recapitulation) alongside or instead of penal substitution.
 The affirmation of multiple theories represents a comprehensive view held by many evangelicals.

 ### Justification and Sanctification
 - **Justification**: Instantaneous, forensic declaration of righteousness by faith alone.